Brasov - Things to Do in Brasov

 When to Visit

 Peak season (June-August) brings warm weather (20-26°C), perfect hiking conditions, and long daylight hours, but also 40-50% higher accommodation prices and crowded attractions.
 July averages 15-20 rainy days.
 Spring (April-May) offers mild temperatures (15-22°C), blooming landscapes, and 25% lower costs, though expect occasional showers.
-Autumn (September-October) delivers stunning foliage, crisp air (10-18°C), harvest festivals, and moderate pricing—ideal for photographers and hikers.
+Autumn (September-October) delivers impressive foliage, crisp air (10-18°C), harvest festivals, and moderate pricing—ideal for photographers and hikers.
 Winter (December-March) transforms Brașov into a snow-dusted fairy tale with temperatures dropping to -5 to 5°C. Ski season peaks December-February with 60% higher lodging costs, while November and March offer 30% discounts.
 Key events include the Medieval Festival of Arts and Crafts (last weekend of April), Golden Stag International Music Festival (August), and Christmas Markets (December 1-January 8).
 Budget travelers should target November or March for 40-50% savings.
 Families prefer June-August for reliable weather and full attraction schedules.
 Romantic couples find October-November magical with fewer crowds, cozy mountain lodges, and autumn's golden palette painting the Carpathian peaks.